 a) a request for a transfer to another military duty assignment;

 c) substance abuse;

 e) panic attacks, or anxiety without an identifiable cause;

 f) unexplained economic or social behavior changes.

+Let’s say you do have evidence to corroborate an MST.
 How do you show this evidence?

 In a MST claim, you are going to have to pound the VA – literally overwhelm them – with a variety of lay evidence.

 Get statements from fellow soldiers that observed a decline in your performance – if you can get an officer or two to pitch in a statement, that always helps.